abego/yaml-sourcemap/README.md

-The methods `jsonPointerAtOffset`, `jsonPointerAtLocation` `sourceRangeOfJsonPointer`, and `sourceRangeOfValueOfJsonPointer` cover the basic use cases you may want to use a YAMLSourceMap for.
+The methods `jsonPointerAtOffset`, `jsonPointerAtLocation` `sourceRangeOfJsonPointer`, and `sourceRangeOfValueOfJsonPointer` cover the basic cases you may want to use a YAMLSourceMap for.

 In addition, the YAMLSourceMap also provides the `FragmentsAPI` that gives you a more detailed mapping between the YAML text and its data.